 3. The Return to the Land

-Ancient Bible prophecy not only described Israel’s dispersion and trouble, it foretold that Israel would be brought back into her land, as we saw in Deuteronomy 30.
+Ancient Bible prophecy not only described Israel’s dispersion and trouble, it also foretold that Israel would be brought back into her land, as we saw in Deuteronomy 30.

 Many other Bible prophecies describe Israel’s return.

 Bible believers knew that Israel was going to be restored because the prophecies required it.
 In 1910, for example, when the Ottoman Empire still ruled the land of Israel and only a few Jews lived there, Walter Scott wrote: